-Livestock-keepers in different countries have varying demand functions for breed attributes [45].
-It is therefore of interest to explore country-specific preferences for livestock attributes and potential implications for breed diversity.
-Respondents were asked to rank livestock attributes by importance for breed selection (Figure 4).
-The radar charts indicate heterogeneous preferences between rare breed and commercial breed keepers for some attributes.
-Yield was the 1st ranked attribute for both.
+Livestock-keepers in different countries prefer different breed attributes.
+Respondents were asked to rank livestock attributes by importance for breed selection.
+In Figure 4 radar charts indicate different preferences between rare breed and commercial breed keepers for some attributes.
+Yield was the most important attribute for both.
 Adaptability was ranked 2nd for farmers keeping rare breeds, while disease and parasitic resistance was ranked 3rd.
 For commercial breed keepers, yield was also ranked 2nd and adaptability 3rd.
-This suggests productive traits are considered most important by both farmer groups, but they differ in perceived importance of non-productive traits.[45]
+This suggests productive traits are considered most important by both farmer groups, but they differ in perceived importance of non-productive traits.
+This supports work suggesting rare breed adaptability characteristics fill an important niche within the livestock sector not matched by commercial breeds [45].